fkettelhoit/postscript-cv-quine/README.md

     ~ About this CV

-/ A Postscript quine & markup parser
+/ A PostScript quine & markup parser
-- This Postscript file is a quine, including and displaying its own code
+- This PostScript file is a quine, including and displaying its own code
 - Copy all the text on this page, then paste it in a new file with a .ps extension
 - The resulting .ps file will display the same CV with all of the code
 - The CV is parsed as a whitespace-insensitive custom markup language